tkhamez/swagger-eve-php/docs/Api/WalletApi.md

 Get corporation wallet journal

-Retrieve the given corporation's wallet journal for the given division going 30 days back.
-Note: any journal records having to do with the new navigation structures from the release of Onslaught will not show up in this version.
-To see those, use the v4 version of this route.  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant  --- Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/wallets/{division}/journal/)
+Retrieve the given corporation's wallet journal for the given division going 30 days back  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant

 ### Example
 ```php